Alexander KadyrovAlex Kadyrov

 3. Infrastructure

 Hosting, database, vector store, monitoring, logging.
 Typically USD 50–300/month for small deployments, growing with usage.
-Managed services (Pinecone, Supabase, Vercel) are generally worth the cost over self-hosting until you have real scale.
+Managed services (Pinecone, Supabase, Railway) are generally worth the cost over self-hosting until you have real scale.

 4. Maintenance